 The purpose of a bariatric surgery is to facilitate your weight loss and improve the quality of your life.
-Although most weight loss surgeries have positive outcomes, there are times when the procedure has to be reversed due to complications, calling for revision weight loss surgery.
-Dr. Kukreja at DFW Bariatrics and General Surgery has performed numerous revisional bariatric operations, for a variety of reasons.
+Although most weight loss surgeries have positive outcomes, there are times when the procedure has to be reversed or revised due to complications.
+Revisional weight loss surgery, under the leadership Dr. Kukreja at DFW Bariatrics and General Surgery alongside outstanding surgeons Dr. Elizabeth Hooper and Dr. Rebecca Barr, they haveperformed numerous revisional bariatric operations, for a variety of reasons.
 Here are some of the signs that point towards the need for revision bariatric surgery:

 - Failure in achieving weight loss goals